 Just a couple of weeks before the nation went into lockdown, Trax Credit Union launched a new feature to the phone IVR and website: Fonolo call-backs.
 So, when the phone lines started to jam up, their members had the option to receive a call-back instead of waiting on hold.

 Despite being such a new feature, it was rapidly adopted by many callers — a lifesaver for many of their members.
 Their customers have already requested over 18,000 call-backs, and saved over 337,000 hours of hold time — that’s more than 234 days — in the 90 days after lockdown began!

 It’s always great when we see our product helping to alleviate real-life stress and pressure — it’s great to know that it works and helps people in a tough spot.

-The positive feedback Railroad received has been overwhelming.
+The positive feedback Trax received has been overwhelming.
 Their members are delighted that they can request a call-back at a time of day that suits them.